CenturyLinkCloud/clc-puppet/README.md

 ##### `defaults`

 Default values for the group.
 Value must be a hash.
-Valid hash keys are: 'cpu', 'memory', 'primary_dns', 'secondary_dns', 'network_id', 'template_name'.
+Valid hash keys are: 'cpu', 'memory', 'primary_dns', 'secondary_dns', 'network_id', and 'template_name'.

 * 'cpu': Number of processors to configure the server.
-Value is an integer within 1..16 range.
+Value is an integer within the 1..16 range.
 * 'memory': Number of GB of memory to configure the server.
-Value is an integer within 1..128 range.
+Value is an integer within the 1..128 range.
 * 'primary_dns': Primary DNS to set on the server.
 * 'secondary_dbs': Secondary DNS to set on the server.
 * 'network_id': ID of the Network.